 The perfect one for kicking inflammation to the curb.
 To cleanse your skin and tighten the pores, slather some plain Greek yoghurt on your face and let it sit for about 20 minutes.
-For a revitalizing homemade face mask, mix 1 teaspoon plain yoghurt with the juice from 1/4 slice of orange, some of the orange pulp, 1 teaspoon aloe, 1 teaspoon honey.
+For a revitalizing homemade face mask, mix 1 teaspoon plain yoghurt with the juice from 1/4 slice of orange, some of the orange pulp, 1 teaspoon aloe, and 1 teaspoon honey.
 Leave the mixture on your face for at least five minutes before rinsing it off.

 Soothing Banana Mask

-Bananas can make wonder to your face: keep the firmness of your skin, moisturize, increase blood circulation and stimulating the production of collagen, having an anti-ageing effect.
+Bananas can make wonder to your face: keep the firmness of your skin, moisturize, increase blood circulation and stimulate the production of collagen, having an anti-ageing effect.
 They are packed with vitamin A to fade dark spots and blemishes and smooth out rough skin, vitamin B to reduce dryness, vitamin E to reduce the appearance of wrinkles, and potassium to moisturize and hydrate.

-Mash up a medium-sized ripe banana into a smooth paste, with 1 egg, 1 TSP honey, then gently apply it to your face and neck.
+Mash up a medium-sized ripe banana into a smooth paste, with 1 egg, and 1 TSP honey, then gently apply it to your face and neck.
 Let it set for 10 to 20 minutes, then rinse it off with cold water.

 ‘Restore-me Quickly’ Avocado Mask

 When your face needs to restore, Avocado comes to help.
 Packed with antioxidants and vitamins, it’s perfect for moisturising and nourishing dry, chapped and flaky skin.
 All you need is to mash 1/2 avocado with a fork in a small bowl.
 Sprinkle in 1 tablespoon brown rice flour, combining until you make a paste.
-Then stir 1 tablespoon fresh apple juice.
+Then stir 1 tablespoon of fresh apple juice.
 Apply the mask and allow it to dry.
 Rinse off with warm water.